-6. Variables with active "embed" symbol
+6. Variables with active "embedded" symbol

-Variables which exist in a program and whose "embed" symbol is active are not available via the Logic to SCADA connection in zenon.
-If a variable with an active "embed" symbol is moved from the global area to a program, the variable is deleted in zenon.
+Variables which exist in a program and whose "embedded" symbol is active are not available via the Logic to SCADA connection in zenon.
+If a variable with an active "embedded" symbol is moved from the global area to a program, the variable is deleted in zenon.